 If you’re a niche adventurer, LP presents activity guides on walking, hiking, parks, and activities.

-And if you’ve been around the travel block a few times, you can give their City series a try, which interviews in-the-know residents for great tips on local hot spots – and these thin books are carry-on friendly!
+And if you’ve been around the travel block a few times, you can give their City series a try, which interviews in-the-know residents for great tips on local hot spots.
+And these thin books are carry-on friendly to boot!

 Plus, they’re available via Twitter with a personal wealth of knowledge.